Study of ASTX029 in Subjects With Advanced Solid Tumors

 - Calculated creatinine clearance (by the standard Cockcroft Gault formula) of ≥50 mL/min or glomerular filtration rate of ≥50 mL/min.

-- Women of child-bearing potential (according to recommendations of the Clinical Trial Facilitation Group as detailed in the protocol) must not be pregnant or breastfeeding and must have a negative pregnancy test at screening.
-Women of child-bearing potential and men with female partners of child-bearing potential must agree to practice 2 highly effective contraceptive measures (as described in the protocol) during the study and for at least 3 months after completing treatment and must agree not to become pregnant or father a child while receiving study treatment and for at least 3 months after completing treatment.
+- Women of child-bearing potential (according to recommendations of the Clinical Trial Facilitation Group [CTFG]; see protocol for details) must not be pregnant or breastfeeding and must have a negative pregnancy test within 24 hours before the first dose of study treatment.
+While receiving study treatment and for at least 5 half-lives of ASTX029 or metabolite plus 30 days after completing treatment, women of child-bearing potential must agree to practice highly effective contraceptive measures (as described in the protocol) and must refrain from donating eggs (ova, oocytes) for the purpose of reproduction.

 You CAN'T join if...